- Is Sideview Utils 3.X free?

-When you download it through the website you will accept the “Sideview Free Internal Use License Agreement”.
+When you download it from the Sideview website or from Splunkbase you will accept the “Sideview Free Internal Use License Agreement”.
 While this places some restrictions on your usage, it is indeed free.
-You can read that agreement here, or feel free to ask us for a copy in word format.
+You can read that agreement here, or feel free to ask us for a non-clickwrap copy in word format.

 This happens.
 Sideview is flexible here, but not as regards the “free” agreement.
-Instead we would start from a different agreement – the “Sideview Internal Use License Agreement” This has a standard pricing model, and we basically negotiate license riders and redlines your legal wants on top of this starting point.
+Instead we would start from a different agreement – the “Sideview Internal Use License Agreement”.
+This has a standard pricing model and we just negotiate license riders and redlines your legal wants on top of this starting point.
 Contact us for the pricing.
-Again 99% of the couple thousand companies using Sideview Utils 3.X are just using the internal use License Agreement (By our numbers, 99.4%).
+Again 99% of the couple thousand companies using Sideview Utils 3.X are just using the internal use License Agreement (By our numbers as of this writing, 99.4%).

 The free license extends not only to employees of company X but also specifically to its agents and consultants.
 This means when you’re just fulfilling a services contract with your customers, you’re actually considered to be working on behalf of your customer.
 As long as everything you do there is “internal” to that customer then you’re fine.
 Where you can get into trouble is if you have a prewritten app or “template” owned by your company, you want to license that common base of stuff to your customer, and then just customize the top parts for them.
 If you’re doing something like that then you are really distributing and licensing your own IP to third parties and you should keep reading.

 Then you need the Sideview Developer Agreement which includes support.
 With one of these you can ship as many copies of that app as you like, or expose as many end-customers to that hosted service as you like, etc. Contact us for full terms.
 Pricing is $5K per year per app or per solution.